CharcoalStyles/questing-puzzles-flx/worklog.md

+## 2024-05-13 22:11:03

+Added a nice little effect to the options on the main menu.

+Also added a Fullscreen toggle to the main menu.

 ## 2024-05-13 15:09:56

 Added a `Light it up!` spell to the player's spells array.
 This spell is a simple spell that swaps 5 randoms gems on the board with a random gem of the fire type.